-In the dead heat of summertime, we’ll try anything to keep cool.
+In the dead heat of the year, we’ll try anything to keep cool.
 We eat ice cream, drink spiked cold brew coffee, put ice down our trousers…well maybe not that last one, but you get the point.
-The OG summertime food straight from Mother Nature, designed to keep us cool, is the watermelon.
+The OG food straight from Mother Nature, designed to keep us cool, is the watermelon.

 (By Chef Roland Lopez, 1799 Kitchen)